Klaus Hasselmann: Background

 Hasselmann was born in Hamburg, Germany (Weimar Republic).
-His father Erwin Hasselmann was an economist, journalist and publisher, who was politically active for the Social Democratic Party of Germany (SDPG) from the 1920s.
-Due to his father's activity in the SDPG, the family emigrated to the United Kingdom in mid 1934 at the beginning of the Nazi era to escape the repressive regime and persecution of social democrats, and Klaus Hasselmann grew up in the U.K. from age two.
-They lived in Welwyn Garden City north of London and his father worked as a journalist in the U.K. Although the Hasselmanns themselves were not Jewish, they lived in a close-knit community of mostly Jewish German emigrants, and received assistance from the English Quakers when they arrived in the country.
+His father Erwin Hasselmann was an economist, journalist, and publisher, who was politically active for the Social Democratic Party of Germany (SDPG) from the 1920s.
+Due to his father's activity in the SDPG, the family emigrated to the United Kingdom in mid-1934 at the beginning of the Nazi era to escape the repressive regime and persecution of social democrats, and Klaus Hasselmann grew up in the U.K. from age 2.
+They lived in Welwyn Garden City north of London and his father worked as a journalist in the U.K. Although the Hasselmanns themselves were not Jewish, they lived in a close-knit community of mostly Jewish German emigrants and received assistance from the English Quakers when they arrived in the country.
 Klaus Hasselmann attended Elementary and Grammar School in Welwyn Garden City, and passed his A-levels (Cambridge Higher School Certificate) in 1949.
 Hasselmann has said that "I felt very happy in England" and that English is his first language.
 His parents returned to Hamburg in 1948, but Klaus remained in England to finish his A-levels.
-In August 1949, at the age of nearly eighteen, he followed his parents to Hamburg in the then divided Germany in order to attend higher education.
+In August 1949, at the age of nearly eighteen, he followed his parents to Hamburg in the then divided Germany to attend higher education.
 After attending a practical course in mechanical engineering from 1949 to 1950, he enrolled at the University of Hamburg in 1950 to study physics and mathematics.